 CFR rates are subject to selection bias as more severe cases are tested – generally those in the hospital settings or those with more severe symptoms.
 The number of currently infected asymptomatics is uncertain: estimates put it at least a half are asymptomatic; the proportion not coming forward for testing is also highly doubtful (i.e. you are symptomatic, but you do not present for testing).
 Therefore we can assume the IFR is significantly lower than the CFR.

 Emerging evidence suggests many more people are infected. than tested.
 In Vo Italy, at the time the first symptomatic case was diagnosed, about 3%, had already been infected – most were completely asymptomatic.

-Taking account of historical experience, trends in the data, increased number of infections in the population at largest, and potential impact of misclassification of deaths gives a presumed estimate for the COVID-19 IFR between 0.1% and 0.26%.*
+Taking account of historical experience, trends in the data, increased number of infections in the population at largest, and potential impact of misclassification of deaths gives a presumed estimate for the COVID-19 IFR somewhere between 0.1% and 0.41%.*

-- In those without pre-existing health conditions, and over 70, the data is reassuring that the IFR will likely not exceed 1%.
+- In those without pre-existing health conditions, and over 70, the data suggests the IFR will likely not exceed 1%.

 - Mortality in children seems to be near zero (unlike flu) which is also reassuring and will act to drive down the IFR significantly.

 It is now essential to understand whether individuals are dying with or from the disease.
 Understanding this issue is critical.
 If, for instance, 80% of those over 80 die with the disease then the CFR would be near 3% in this age group as opposed to 15%.
 Cause of death information from death certificates is often inaccurate and incomplete, particularly for conditions such as pneumonia.
 These factors would act to lower the IFR.

 Antibody testing will provide an accurate understanding of how many people have been infected so far, and permit a more accurate estimate of the IFR.